cal-itp/data-infra/runbooks/workflow/payments/add_agency_dashboard_data_source.md

 - Navigate to the service account that you created in the Google Cloud Platform console and download the key as a `.json` file and store locally on your computer

-3. Add a new `Database` in Metabase for the agency This creates the limit-access connection the the BigQuery warehouse.
+3. Add a new `Database` in Metabase for the agency This creates the limited-access connection the the BigQuery warehouse.

 - Navigate to Metabase, then from the upper-right hand corner select the `Settings --> Admin settings` section, then the `Databases` section in the top menu
   - Select `Add database`.
 Replace the following information: